 A good night sleep is essential for both your physical and mental health.
-Did you know that a lack of sleep is linked to high cholesterol, memory reduction, heart disease, type 2 diabetes, Alzheimers, mood swings and hormonal imbalances?
+Did you know that a lack of sleep is linked to high cholesterol, reduced concentration, reduced cell renewal, memory reduction, heart disease, type 2 diabetes, Alzheimers, mood swings and hormonal imbalances?
 This is because a full quality night's sleep allows the brain and body to repair itself fully.

 TIPS FOR IMPROVING THE QUALITY OF YOUR SLEEP:

 Try a combination of the below suggestions consistently for at least two weeks to ensure you reset your internal body clock.

 Reset your body clock

 The pineal gland runs your body clock and thrives on a regular sleep routine.
 So try and go to bed and wake up at the same time everyday.

 Part of your body clock routine should include investing in some blackout blinds or curtains in your bedroom.
 A dark room tells the pineal gland in your brain that it is night-time and so the quality of your sleep will be deeper.
 When the pineal gland senses light it triggers the brain to wake you up.

 Expose yourself to bright light every morning

 Another body clock routine tip is to help your circadian sleep rhythm and stimulate your pineal gland to wake up by opening all the curtains and even go outside into natural light.